نوع مقاله : مقاله کامل

 Methodology

-This watershed is geographically located between 52°24'0" to 52°52'0" East longitude and 30°43'40" to 31°4'20" North latitude.
-Initially, a flood point map was prepared based on 150 points, consisting of both flood occurrence and non-occurrence points, which were identified through field visits, topographic maps, and data obtained from the General Directorate of Natural Resources of Fars Province.
-Additionally, 15 variables were selected for modeling, based on the approach used by previous researchers.
-These variables include elevation, slope, trasp, drainage density, distance from river, land use, geology, soil texture, Stream Power Index (SPI), Topographic Wetness Index (TWI), Topographic Roughness Index (TRI), Topographic Position Index (TPI), average annual rainfall, and NDVI.
-A multicollinearity analysis was performed using the Variance Inflation Factor (VIF) to determine linear correlations between the variables.
-Subsequently, machine learning algorithms, including Random Forest (RF) and Support Vector Machine (SVM), were used for modeling.
-Finally, the accuracy of the models was evaluated using statistical indices such as Accuracy, Sensitivity, Specificity, and Kappa, as well as the ROC curve.
+The study area covers approximately 40/623 hectares and has an elevation range from 1234 to 3213 meters above sea level, located in the southern part of Iran.
+Geographically, the watershed is located between 52°24'0" and 52°52'0" East longitude and between 30°43'40" and 31°4'20" North latitude.
+Initially, a flood point inventory map was prepared using 150 points, including both flood occurrence and non-occurrence locations, identified through field surveys, topographic maps, and data obtained from the General Directorate of Natural Resources of Fars Province.
+Additionally, 15 variables were selected for modeling based on methodologies commonly adopted in previous studies.
+These variables include elevation, slope, TRASP, drainage density, distance from the river, land use, geology, soil texture, Stream Power Index (SPI), Topographic Wetness Index (TWI), Topographic Roughness Index (TRI), Topographic Position Index (TPI), average annual rainfall, and the Normalized Difference Vegetation Index (NDVI).
+Multicollinearity among the selected variables was assessed using the Variance Inflation Factor (VIF) to identify potential linear correlations.
+Subsequently, machine learning algorithms, namely Random Forest (RF) and Support Vector Machine (SVM), were employed for flood hazard modeling.
+Finally, model performance was evaluated using statistical indices, including Accuracy, Sensitivity, Specificity, and the Kappa coefficient, in addition to the receiver operating characteristic (ROC) curve.

 Results and discussion